Champii/Nodulator/README.md

   - Improved 'arrayOf' type check
   - Added function to default schema value (is that a possible virtual field ?)
   - MultiRoute::Get() now can take query arguments
+  - Added Resource::ExtendSafe() method to preserve associated models while extending a Resource
+  - Modified Route::MultiRoute and Route::SingleRoute to use Resource::ExtendSafe()
+  - Removed app parameter from Route constructor
+  - Route classes can now be instanciated without any Resources
+  - Removed ListBy and FetchBy for simplicity
+  - Resource::Deserialize() is now a private call : Resource::_Deserialize()
+  - Removed the mandatory Init function call !
+  - Added Promises if no callback given.

 04/05/15: v0.0.18
   - You can specify a 'store' general config property in order to switch to redis-based sessions